browserengineering/book/book/embeds.md

 ```

 Over in Python land, `postMessage` schedules a `post_message` task on the
 `Tab`.
-Why schedule a task instead of sending the messages synchrously, you
+Why schedule a task instead of sending the messages synchronously, you
 might ask?
 It's because `postMessage` is an *async* API that expressly does
-not allow synchronous bi-directly (or uni-directional, for that matter)
+not allow synchronous bi-directional (or uni-directional, for that matter)
 communication.
 Asynchrony, callbacks and message-passing are inherent
 features of the JavaScript+event loop programming model.